DrJohnWagner/crewai-poetry-crew/research/Section-4.md

 The Poet is the generative core of the system—the only agent permitted to mutate lexical content.
 It is the locus where emotional pressure becomes language.
-Unlike the Muse and Summariser, who operate outside the core contested cycle, the Poet stands directly inside the recursive field of conflict shared with the Architect and Editor.
+Unlike the Muse and Gardener, who operate outside the core contested cycle, the Poet stands directly inside the recursive field of conflict shared with the Architect and Editor.
 Its genotype is defined by its persona: a grammar of breath, metaphor, cadence, perceptual bias, refusal, and emotional physics encoded directly in the backstory.